 Motion to Dismiss

-The Motion to Dismiss is sometimes filed at the very early stages of the litigation process, before Discovery of Information starts.
+The Motion to Dismiss is sometimes filed at the very early stages of the litigation process before Discovery of Information starts.
 This is often filed by the defendant and his or her side when they believe that the case or complaint is legally invalid.
-These motions are often based on the following:
+These motions can be filed in both state and federal courts and are often based on the following:

-• Lack of personal jurisdiction.
+- Lack of personal jurisdiction.
 This is used when the court has no power to make rulings that affect the defendant personally.
-As an example, a person who lives in Texas, is involved in an accident in California, and is then being sued in New York (with which he has minimum contact with), and then the court in New York will generally have no jurisdiction over the defendant.
+As an example, a person who lives in Texas is involved in an accident in California and is then being sued in New York (with which he has minimum contact), and then the court in New York will generally have no jurisdiction over the defendant.

-• Improper venue.
-Venue is the location of the court.
+- Improper venue.
+The venue is the location of the court.
 State laws determine the place within the state where a person can be sued.
-However, note that the usual resolution in this type of concern is not to dismiss the case, but to transfer it to a different and more proper venue.
+However, note that the usual resolution in this type of concern is not to dismiss the case but to transfer it to a different and more proper venue.

 Summary Judgment Motion

 There are cases when key facts are not questioned and require that judgment or interpretation be made for one of the parties.
+Sometimes, only part of the case can be resolved through partial summary judgment when some facts or issues are not in dispute, and some remain in doubt.
 This is called summary judgment because the case is summarily judged before the trial even starts.
 Here, a person of authority – often a judge or a jury will decide what the acceptable facts are.
 If the facts are not questioned or disputed, then there is no more need to try the case.
+Such a motion can be granted when the evidence presented shows that there is no genuine dispute as to any material fact, and the movant is entitled to judgment as a matter of law.

 Motion for Default Judgment

-If you are looking for a personal injury lawyer who can help you build or look into your case, contact today to schedule a consultation with our experts.
+If you are looking for a personal injury lawyer who can help you build or look into your case, contact us today at (512) 454-3751 to schedule a consultation with our legal professionals.
+Missing the trial date can lead to a default judgment, further complicating the defendant’s position.